c4a-ri/dialbb/docs/document-en/source/06_builtin_blocks.md

 - `flags_to_use` (list of strings)

-  Same as the SNIPS Understander.
+  Same as the Snips Understander.

 - `knowledge_google_sheet` (object)

-  Same as the SNIPS Understander.
+  Same as the Snips Understander.

 - `scenario_graph`: (boolean.
 Default value is `False`)